-- Arrange to meet at Kinross - · Liaise to determine what actions should be taken - Consider who will be affected and where - Assess vulnerable population site(s) - Activate community warning systems i.e. door knocking, phone tree, emergency vehicle siren and PA's, texting, social media and local radio. - Reassess the location of the Incident Control Point ICP - Consider the establishment of Civil Defence Centres.
-Geographically sectorise the area to aid damage assessment - Notify the QLDC emergency operations centre (EOC) of what actions have been taken by phoning the Queenstown Lakes District Council on 03 441 0499 and emailing eoc@qldc.govt.nz.
-(Refer to the Communication Plan for satellite phone numbers or VHF channels)
+- Arrange to meet at the Fire Station - Liaise to determine what actions should be taken - · Consider who will be affected and where - Assess vulnerable population site(s) - Activate community warning systems i.e. phone tree, emergency vehicle PA's, texting, social media - Consider the location of an Incident Control Point - Consider the establishment of Civil Defence Centres.
+Geographically sectorise the area to aid damage assessment - Notify the Wanaka Incident Control Point (ICP) of what actions have been taken